-Students enrolled in the NKU Department of Chemistry receive high-quality instruction and have access to modern facilities and equipment that are essential to the learning process.
+Students enrolled in the NKU Department of Chemistry & Biochemistry receive high-quality instruction and have access to modern facilities and equipment that are essential to the learning process.

 Our department has low student-to-faculty ratios and offers several programs of study, including a Bachelor of Science degree certified by the American Chemical Society and other tracks in biochemistry and forensics.
 In addition to chemistry content courses, our department majors include skills courses in written and oral communication that help prepare you for your post-graduate science career.
 Full-time faculty members conduct lecture and laboratory courses at every level, and faculty support our majors with in-depth mentoring and advising (including students with pre-professional interests, like pre-medicine, pre-pharmacy, and pre-veterinary).